 A crucial missing piece of this picture, however, is a framework for understanding the Clouds' impact on each other's DM halos.
 It is clear from models of the MW-LMC system that the LMC and SMC halos should be distorted in response to their interaction history.
 These distortions will induce perturbations in the gravitational potential relative to spherically symmetric models.
-However, the magnitude of these perturbations, how they evolve over multiple SMC orbits about the LMC, and their effect on the combined gravitational field of the Clouds has not yet been quantified.
+Many authors have included live DM halos in their \textit{N}-body models of the Clouds, both in tailored simulations (e.g. \citealt{besla_simulations_2010}; \Bref{}; \citealt{pardy_models_2018, tepper-garcia_magellanic_2019, lucchini_magellanic_2021, jimenez-arranz_kratos_2024}) and in LMC-SMC analogs found in cosmological simulations \citep[e.g.,][]{chisholm_preinfall_2025}.
+While these works therefore account for time-dependent perturbations in the Clouds' DM halos, the magnitude of these perturbations, how they evolve over multiple SMC orbits about the LMC, and their effect on the combined gravitational field of the Clouds have not yet been quantified.

-Here, we use basis function expansions (BFEs) of a state-of-the-art \textit{N}-body simulation of the Clouds interacting in isolation to identify, quantify, and characterize mutually-induced perturbations in the Clouds' DM halos.
+Here, we use basis function expansions (BFEs) of a state-of-the-art \textit{N}-body simulation of the Clouds interacting in isolation to identify, quantify, and characterize mutually induced perturbations in the Clouds' DM halos.

-BFEs decompose the density field of a DM halo into a series of biorthogonal basis functions \citep[e.g.][]{hernquist_self-consistent_1992, weinberg_adaptive_1999, lowing_halo_2011, lilley_general_2023}, facilitating a detailed analysis of deformations to the halo by studying the temporal evolution of the expansion coefficients.
-This technique has been used with great success to model perturbations to the MW halo in response to the LMC in both idealized simulations \citep[e.g.][M. S. Petersen et al. in prep.]{garavito-camargo_quantifying_2021, lilleengen_effect_2023, vasiliev_effect_2023} and cosmological analogs \citep[][]{arora_shaping_2025, darragh-ford_shaping_2025}.
-Here, we apply BFE methods to the LMC-SMC system for the first time, extending these MW-LMC studies to multiple-pericenter orbits and lower host mass scales.
+BFEs decompose the density field of a DM halo into a series of biorthogonal basis functions \citep[e.g.,][]{hernquist_self-consistent_1992, weinberg_adaptive_1999, lowing_halo_2011, lilley_general_2023}, facilitating a detailed analysis of deformations to the halo by studying the temporal evolution of the expansion coefficients.
+This technique has been used with great success to model perturbations to the MW halo in response to the LMC in both idealized simulations \citep[e.g.,][M. S. Petersen et al. in preparation]{garavito-camargo_quantifying_2021, lilleengen_effect_2023, vasiliev_effect_2023} and cosmological analogs \citep[][]{arora_shaping_2025, darragh-ford_shaping_2025}.
+Here, we apply BFE methods to the LMC-SMC system for the first time, extending these MW-LMC studies to multiple-pericenter orbits and lower host-mass scales.